firebase/quickstart-flutter/performance/README.md

 - The generation of the random string has a custom trace placed upon it.
 We can then go to the [Firebase console ](https://console.firebase.google.com/project/_/performance/) and find under the custom traces tab a trace for `updateRandomString`.
-- You can modify the `updateRandomString` method in the main.dart file to see add complexity to the function to see how it changes over time.
+- You can modify the `updateRandomString` method in the main.dart file to see and add complexity to the function to see how it changes over time.

 Support